bitrise-io/devcenter/_articles/en/getting-started/signing-up/self-hosted-gitlab.md

 ## Connect a self-hosted GitLab instance with Bitrise

-**Only Organizations can use privately hosted GitLab instances on Bitrise**.
-If you are not on an Organization plan, you should not follow this guide.
+{% include message_box.html type="warning" title="Organizations only!" content="Only Organizations can use privately hosted GitLab instances on Bitrise.
+If you are not on an Organization plan, you should not follow this guide."%}

  1. Log in to your GitLab instance with **root** privileges.
     If you connect to Bitrise **without root privileges**, your Organization's other team members will **not have access to the repository on the GitLab instance**.